puppetlabs/puppetlabs-postgresql/REFERENCE.md

 ##### `unless`

-Optional SQL command to execute before the main command
+An optional SQL command to execute prior to the main :command;
+this is generally intended to be used for idempotency, to check for the existence of an object in the database to determine whether or not the main SQL command needs to be executed at all.'

 ##### `onlyif`

-Optional SQL command executed before the main command - return true if matching row found
+An optional SQL command to execute prior to the main :command;
+this is generally intended to be used for idempotency, to check for the existence of an object in the database to determine whether or not the main SQL command needs to be executed at all.

 ##### `connect_settings`